microsoft/vscode-react-native/README.md

 ### Enabling IntelliSense
 React Native IntelliSense depends on experimental features to support JSX in VS Code.
-To enable these experimental features, you will see following prompt immediately after opening a React Native project in VS Code after installing the extension.
+To enable these experimental features, you will see following prompt immediately after opening a React Native project.

 ![IntelliSense prompt](images/intellisense-prompt.png)

 This is a one-time prompt and will enable JSX support.
-Click **yes** to automatically configure your environment for enabling IntelliSense in your project.

 You will need to restart VS Code once for changes to take effect.

 You can verify that you have Salsa enabled and you have an installed TypeScript version that supports Salsa by checking the status indicator in the Status Bar.
 This shows that all is OK

 ![Salsa Enabled](https://code.visualstudio.com/images/January_salsa-status.png)